phoebe-project/phoebe2-docs/index.rst

 The C++ code in PHOEBE requires a compiler that supports C++11, either of the following should build correctly:

 * g++5 (or newer)
 * clang3.3 (or newer)

 Note for **Ubuntu 14.04 users**: g++5 is not installed by default.
-You'll likely need to to do the following in order to install phoebe:
+You'll likely need to to do the following in order to install PHOEBE:
 ::

    sudo add-apt-repository ppa:ubuntu-toolchain-r/test